Skip to content

 • Lens-induced glaucoma

-• High risk of inflammation and elevated intraocular pressure
+• Conditions with high risk of inflammation and elevated intraocular pressure

 PrimarySingle surgery, cost reduction, reduced amblyopia risk (children)